Are you looking for the best alternatives to the Jetpack plugin?

 Jetpack has a scheduling feature called Publicize that lets you schedule your social media posts in advance.
 It’s a nice feature, but you have to be a premium user to get it.

-Buffer is a social media management platform that allows you to schedule your social media posts throughout the day.
+While the Auto Post to Social Media plugin’s seamless integration with Buffer lets you schedule your social media posts throughout the day.
 This saves you the time you would otherwise spend on sharing your articles manually on social media.

 Jetpack offers a few different social media extensions for adding social sharing buttons to your posts and widget areas.